veghdev/ipyvizzu-story/docs/environments/ide/pycharm.md

 from ipyvizzustory import Story  # or

-# from ipyvizzustory.env.ipy.story import Story
+# from ipyvizzustory.ipy_env.story import Story

 # create data and initialize Story with the created data